Skip to content

 summary of the article

-Sugar: a discreet enemy of the skin
+Sugar: a quiet foe of the skin

 Insulin, hormones, and excess sebum